jbdman/esphome-config-backup/readme.md

 # ESPHome Config Backup Component

 This project provides a custom ESPHome component for backing up a device's active configuration.
-It allows encrypted export of the config via a web interface, supporting AES256 and XOR encryption.
+It embeds the encoded, compressed, and encrypted yaml config in the embedded firmware.
+It allows export of the config via a web interface, supporting AES256 encryption, XOR, and plaintext.

 ## 🧩 Features

-- Backup ESPHome device configuration at runtime
+- Backup ESPHome device configuration at compile time
 - Encrypt configuration backups using AES256 or XOR
-- Serve config data through a simple web interface
+- Serve config data through an endpoint on the integrated web_server
-- Optional GUI widget for in-browser config download
+- Optional GUI widget for in-browser config decryption and download
 - External component for easy integration

 ---